Presageee/myJDBCFramework/README.md

 @AutoColumn

 **Method support annotation**
-@AutoTransactionalControl(it is dependency for cglib)(this is annotation of method,must have a method that name is getConnections)
+@AutoTransactionalControl(it is dependency for cglib)(This is annotation of method,if some method of class have  annotation , the class should have a method that name is getConnections)

 ## *.Properties
 **base**: